-We use master netting and collateral agreements to reduce our credit risk exposure to our derivative counterparties for interest-rate swap and option-based derivatives.
-Master netting agreements provide for the netting of amounts receivable and payable from an individual counterparty, which reduces our exposure to the counterparty in the event of default.
-On a daily basis, the market value of each counterparty's derivatives outstanding is calculated to determine the amount of our net credit exposure, which is equal to derivatives in a net gain position by counterparty after giving consideration to collateral posted.
+We use master netting and collateral agreements to reduce our credit risk exposure to our OTC derivative counterparties for interest-rate swap and option-based derivatives.
+Master netting agreements provide for the netting of amounts receivable and payable from an individual counterparty, as well as posting of collateral in the form of cash, Treasury securities or agency mortgage-related or debt securities, or a combination of both when the counterparty's net obligation to us is above an agreed upon threshold.
+Conversely, we are also required to post collateral to our counterparties when our obligation to them is above a specified threshold.
+Although it is our practice not to repledge assets held as collateral, these agreements may allow us or our counterparties to repledge all or a portion of the collateral.

+We have master netting agreements in place with all of our OTC derivative counterparties.
+On a daily basis, the market value of each counterparty's derivatives outstanding is calculated to determine the amount of our net credit exposure, which is equal to the market value of derivatives in a net gain position by counterparty after giving consideration to collateral posted.
+As a result, our use of master netting and collateral agreements reduces our exposure to our counterparties in the event of default.

 In the event a counterparty defaults on its obligations under the derivatives agreement and the default is not remedied in the manner prescribed in the agreement, we have the right under the agreement to direct the custodian bank to transfer the collateral to us or to sell the collateral and transfer the proceeds to us.
-At December 31, 2015 and 2014, all amounts of cash collateral related to derivatives with master netting and collateral agreements were offset against derivative assets, net or derivative liabilities, net, as applicable.

-In the event that all of our counterparties for OTC interest-rate swaps and option-based derivatives were to have defaulted simultaneously on December 31, 2015, our maximum loss for accounting purposes after applying netting agreements and collateral on an individual counterparty basis would have been approximately \$61 million.
-A significant majority of our net uncollateralized exposure to OTC derivative counterparties is concentrated among three counterparties, all of which were rated "A-" or higher as of December 31, 2015.
+In the event that all of our counterparties for OTC interest-rate swaps and option-based derivatives were to have defaulted simultaneously on December 31, 2016, our maximum loss for accounting purposes after applying netting agreements and collateral on an individual counterparty basis would have been approximately \$51 million.
+A significant majority of our net uncollateralized exposure to OTC derivative counterparties is concentrated among four counterparties, all of which were investment grade as of